istio/enhancements/.github/ISSUE_TEMPLATE/beta_feature.md

 **Design**

-- [ ] Design doc has been approved by relevant work group leads
+- [ ] Design doc describing the intention of the feature, how it will be implemented, and any thoughts on how to test the feature has been approved by relevant work group leads
+- [ ] Feature coverage and test plans written and approved.

 **Docs**